 Remove from the oven, sprinkle on some fresh parsley (and some fresh thyme if you’ve got some left over) and serve!

-- This dish would make a great holiday side dish!
+- This bread pudding would make a great holiday side dish!
 Consider adding cranberries and nuts or whatever seasonal ingredients you can think of!

-- If you don’t care about keeping this vegetarian, this would be delicious with pancetta!
+- If you’re not concerned about keeping this dish vegetarian, it would be delicious with pancetta!